 Verfacto offers a hassle-free way to monitor and optimize your customer LTV.
 With a free one-month free trial, you could get started today!

 Although often overlooked, LTV is one of the most vital metrics to track when running an eCommerce store.

-If you’re looking for an easy method of managing your LTV, then take advantage of the 1-month free Verfacto trial.
-Verfacto provides an easy way of monitoring, improving and predicting your Customer Lifetime Value, making the process of boosting your sales and creating satisfied customers as easy as possible.
+If you’re looking for an easy way to manage your LTV, take advantage of the 1-month free Verfacto trial.
+Verfacto provides an easy way to monitor, improve and predict your Customer Lifetime Value, making the process of boosting your sales and creating satisfied customers as easy as possible.